Adding redaction annotations to a PDF document

 Redaction involves the following steps:

-- Customization — Configure overlay colors and patterns for the redacted area.
+- Customization — Configure redaction overlay appearance.

-- Execution — Permanently delete underlying text and images.
+- Execution — Permanently delete underlying content.

-How Nutrient helps you achieve this
+How Nutrient helps

 Complete implementation